briansmith337/zulip/templates/zerver/help/add-custom-emoji.md

 1. Under **Add a new emoji**, enter an **emoji name**.

 1. Click **Upload image or GIF** and add a file in the PNG, JPG, or GIF file format.
-Zulip will automatically scale the image down to 25x25 pixels.
+Axxess will automatically scale the image down to 25x25 pixels.

 1. Click **Add emoji**.